 - Line a large mixing bowl with several layers of cheese cloth or a cloth dinner napkin.
 Pour almond milk mixture into cheese cloth or napkin and wrap all ends together.
 Gently twist the top of the cheesecloth or napkin and begin to gently squeeze out almond milk.
 Tighten cheesecloth or napkin more and squeeze until all liquid has been removed from the almond pulp.

-- If you want to sweeten it, pour almond milk back into a clean blender and add either dates or honey and vanilla extract.
+- If you want to sweeten it, pour almond milk back into a clean blender and add either dates, honey or stevia and vanilla extract.
 Drink immediately or store almond milk in a sealed glass jar in the refrigerator.
 Use within 4 days.
 Bon Appetit!